ta-data-bcn/Project-Week-1-Build-Your-Own-Game/README.md

 After the last question, the necessary inputs are gathered in order to be processed.

 ## Workflow
-Outline the workflow you used in your project.
-What are the steps you went through?

 First, I researched the best practices when creating strong passwords in order to manage my expectations and set some guidelines to pursue.

 Second, I decided on the minimum amount of information I deemed fit for a strong password, I wrote them down in order of importance in case I get stuck at one so that I can discard them accordingly if need be.